How Technologies Profit from Your Loneliness, Encourage It

 Summary

-The discussion emphasized the critical role of healthy narcissism as a foundational element of mental health, distinguishing it from pathological narcissism and highlighting its genetic basis.
+The discussion emphasized the critical role of healthy narcissism as a foundational element of mental health, technologies Profit and distinguishing it from pathological narcissism and highlighting its genetic basis.
 It was proposed that mental health should be measured not only by ego-syntonic happiness and functionality but also by a third criterion: reality testing, which is often overlooked due to political and social sensitivities surrounding religion and shared fantasies.
 The conversation also addressed the complexities of defining normality and health within cultural and societal contexts, advocating for integrating reality testing to more accurately assess both individual and collective mental health.

 Tags